-Although they may have phytoestrogens, the estrogens are not high enough to combat osteoporosis, heart disease, and other diseases of aging.
+Although they may have phytoestrogens, we believe the estrogens are not high enough to combat osteoporosis, heart disease, and other diseases of aging.

 Estrogen is produced in the ovaries and adrenal glands.
 Men also produce estrogen through a conversion of testosterone, although this is an extremely small amount.
 There are three types of estrogen found in a female’s body, estrone, estradiol and estriol.
 The levels of all of these hormones fall dramatically at the onset of menopause.

 The rapid bone loss after menopause has been attributed to the decline in the production of estrogen, which is essential for bone growth.
-In addition the loss of estrogen results in the development of heart disease, which is the number one killer of both men and women.
+In addition the loss of estrogen can result in the development of heart disease, which is the number one killer of both men and women.

-Postmenopausal women on estrogen have a 70% decrease in mortality from heart disease.
 Natural estrogen has also been shown to lower total blood cholesterol and raises HDL, the good cholesterol.
-Not only does natural estrogen protect vessels of the heart, it also protects vessels of the brain and may protect against Alzheimer’s disease.
+Not only can natural estrogen help protect vessels of the heart, it might also protect vessels of the brain and may help protect against Alzheimer’s disease.*